 If personnel administration, recruitment, talent management and succession planning are no longer handled on the company's internal systems, then why isn’t this being applied to billing and time management?
 This can be unnecessarily frustrating for employees.
-What’s more, it takes a lot of work to keep outdated systems compliant with regulatory standards.
+What’s more, it takes a lot of work to keep outdated systems compliant with Singapore’s regulations, which are still in flux as requirements are constantly being revised.
 As specialist personnel reach retirement age, the work needed to keep legacy systems relevant will become increasingly challenging.

 High degree of acceptance

 Because salary data is particularly sensitive, some HR managers may be wary of transitioning to the cloud but holding data within the business doesn’t always make it safer and these concerns should not hold them back.
-After all, Hong Kongers have been successfully using the Inland Revenue Department’s cloud-based eTAX system for 15 years now, which also handles sensitive data.
-According to ReportLinker, over 75% of Hong Kong businesses have implemented cloud technology.
-Most firms agree it is critical to supporting a sustainable future, although many saw data security as the biggest hurdle to successful adoption.
+After all, Singapore has one of the region’s most advanced public cloud markets, propelled by government initiatives and policies promoting the use of public cloud systems.
+According to ComputerWeekly, approximately 90% of Singapore companies have implemented cloud technology.
+Most firms agree that the future is in the cloud, although many saw data security as the biggest hurdle to successful adoption.

 Minimum requirements for uptake